You know, something else about this, this idea we got to get something done.

 Here is Kirsten Powers.

-Last night on the Kelly file, she asked question Meghan Kelly did, let's take immigration.
+Last night on the Kelly file, she asked a question, Megan Kelly did, let's take immigration.

-This has been a divisive issue within a Republican Party.
+This has been a divisive issue within the Republican Party.

-For anything to get done now, someone's gonna have to compromise.
+For anything to get done now, someone's going to have to compromise.

-I mean, both sides are gonna have to compromise because the problem with what Rush Limbaugh said in my mind is how are they gonna get anything done if they don't compromise the President Obama because he's gonna veto it.
+I mean, both sides are going to have to compromise because the problem with what Rush Limbaugh said in my mind is how are they going to get anything done if they don't compromise with President Obama because he's going to veto it.

-Do you do you see how people are caught up in this age-old trap or belief that the only time anything gets done is when the two parties sit down and somehow agree on Something, and that constitutes getting something done.
+I don't, again, do you see how people are caught up in this age-old trap or belief that the only time anything gets done is when the two parties sit down and somehow agree on something, and that constitutes getting something done.

 They want the stuff that is getting done to stop.